All Episodes

 Then the feminists got a hold of that line of work.

-And undeniable truth of life number 24 was implemented.
+And Undeniable Truth of Life Number 24 was implemented.

-Feminism was established so as to allow unattractive women easier access.
+Feminism was established so as to allow unattractive women easier access, blah, And there went that fantasy.

-Um, Hooters, Hooters came out.
+And the Hooters, Hooters came out.

-Yeah, people, yeah, people were having uh, you know, going nuts uh over Hooters, but Hooters survived the controversy, and I certainly hope here that Mr. Basso out in Tempe at the Heart Attack Grill survives the controversy over his restaurant.
+And I certainly hope here that Mr. Basso out in Tempe at the Heart Attack Grill survives the controversy over his restaurant.

 I love theme restaurants like this.

-Uh back in the early days of the program, back in the good old days.
+Why I did a Hooters ad, but I, yeah, I did many Hooters ads back in the early days of the program, back in the good old days.

 But I remember in Sacramento, I was toying with the idea.

-I was there from 84 to 88, and some friends of mine and I were targeting our toying with the idea of doing a theme restaurant then uh called the current events cafe, and the menu would change to reflect uh uh the events of the day, and they were building a light rail system at the time, which was late and it was doomed to fail.
+I was there from 84 to 88, and some friends of mine and I were targeting, or toying with the idea of doing a theme restaurant then called The Current Events Cafe.

-It was doomed to be a money waster, it was doomed to not come in on time in terms of construction.
+It was doomed to not come in on time in terms of construction.

-Uh any number of fun things.
+Any number of fun things.

-The A.G.'s office wrote Basso a letter informing him that he is illegally using the word nurse at his restaurant and his website.
+In September, the AG's office wrote Basso a letter informing him that he is illegally using the word nurse at his restaurant and his website.

 I'm not kidding you.